git-disl/BERT4ETH/README.md

 cd BERT4ETH/Data; # Labels are already included unzip ...;
 ```
-The total volume of unzipped dataset is quite huge (more than 15GB).

 If you want to run the basic BERT4ETH model, it is no need to download the ERC-20 log dataset.